matter-labs/anvil-zksync/README.md

 era_test_node fork mainnet
 ```

-> Tip: You can also fork the Sepolia testnet with `era_test_node fork sepolia-testnet`.
+> Tip: You can also fork the zkSync Sepolia testnet with `era_test_node fork sepolia-testnet`.

 ## 🔄 Replay Remote Transactions Locally